THE VFA PIONEER HISTORIES PROJECT

 MJC: I see the ‘Women are Not Chicks’ poster behind you.
 Can you explain how that came to be in your house?

 PW: It’s had a very positive effect all the way around.
 I remember when there were times my husband would come home and say, “I just had a colleague who wants to know where I found you.”
-Because we’re a partnership and so many others did not have that kind.
+Because we’re a partnership and so many others did not have that.
 He was very supportive all the way through.
 And even as he left this morning to go play golf, he said, “I’m really proud of you.
 Go for it.”

 MJC: That’s wonderful.
 What a bonus that is to have.